rockit-astro/pipelined/README.md

       "overscan_region_card": "BIAS-RGN", # (optional) Header card (from the camera daemon) to measure overscan bias level to subtract from intensity statistics.
       "platescale": 0.391, # Image platescale used to convert px HFDs to arcsec.
       "object_minpix": 16, # Minimum object pixel count for source detection.
+      "preview_min_interval": 5,# The minimum interval (in seconds) between preview updates.
-      "preview_ds9_width": 512, # Default ds9 window width for pipeline preview windows.
+      "preview_max_instances": 5, # Maximum number of ds9 previews that can be active for this camera "preview_ds9_width": 512, # Default ds9 window width for pipeline preview windows.
       "preview_ds9_height": 572, # Default ds9 window height for pipeline preview windows.
       "preview_ds9_zoom": 0.5, # Default ds9 window zoom for pipeline preview windows.